Here it is, you lovely bunch - the food, the food. Oh hell, the food.

-And then there's your pick of fresh fruit and street bazaars.
-They're everywhere.
+Fresh fruits: they're everywhere.
 In wicker baskets and roadside stalls.
 On your walk, in every colour.

+Butchers.
 This is the butcher my father swears by.

+Tea.
 This is the best place for tea, in a city which knows it tea better than any other.
 Dolly's Tea in Dakshinapan Market.
 I always have their Mint Julep, or the Darjeeling 2nd flush.
 Dolly's used to be a regular haunt during my days in Jadavpur University.